JanWilczek/wolf-sound-blog/_posts/synthesis/2021-09-24-wavetable-synthesis-juce.md

 Oscillator initialization consists of

-1. clearing the `oscillators` vector [1] (it could be nonempty when the change in parameters happened during processing),
+1. clearing the `oscillators` vector [1] (it could be nonempty if the change in parameters happened during processing),
 1. generating the sine wave table [2],
 1. and instantiating the oscillators [3].

 Here the number of oscillators created (128) is the number of possible MIDI note number values.
 This number could also be specified by the user, but I decided to fix it for simplicity.

+Oscillators are instances of `WavetableOscillator`. `WavetableOscillator` produces samples by looping over the wavetable.
+To this end, it needs the sample rate information, the wave table to loop over, and, eventually, (at run time) the frequency it should play.
+We pass the first two to the constructor of `WavetableOscillator` ([4] in Listing 3).

 ### Sine Wave Table Generation